swlaschin/fsharpforfunandprofit.com/_posts/2012-04-25-concurrency-actor-model.md

 F# has a built-in agent class called `MailboxProcessor`.
 These agents are very lightweight compared with threads - you can instantiate tens of thousands of them at the same time.

 These are similar to the agents in Erlang, but unlike the Erlang ones, they do *not* work across process boundaries, only in the same process.
-And unlike a heavyweight queueing system such as Kafka, the messages are not persistent.
+And unlike a heavyweight queueing system such as RabbitMQ, the messages are not persistent.
 If your app crashes, the messages are lost.

 But these are minor issues, and can be worked around.
 In a future series, I will go into alternative implementations of message queues.
 The fundamental approach is the same in all cases.